Mig-uel/postgres/section-16/README.md

 With this approach, you can easily see who liked a post or a comment, how many likes a post or a comment has, you can get all of the likes for a user, and you can easily add new types of objects that can be liked.

 And, if you delete the like from the `likes` table, you can cascade the delete to the specific type table to remove the like from there as well.

+## So Which Solution Should You Choose?

+The choice of which solution to use depends on the specific requirements of your application.
+Here are some factors to consider:

+- **Polymorphic Associations**: Use when you need to associate a model with multiple other models and the number of models is limited.
+- **Separate Columns for Each Type**: Use when you have a small number of types and want a simple solution.
+- **Separate Tables for Each Type**: Use when you have a large number of types and want a straightforward solution.

+Each solution has its pros and cons, so choose the one that best fits your application's needs and complexity.

+We are going to use the second solution, which is the most straightforward and easiest to work with for our application.